th1j5/ouroboros.rocks/content/en/blog/20220212-tcp-ip-architecture.md

 flexibility is never used in practice, some implementation is going to assume it is constant.

-Instead of the IP "Protocol" field in routers that I used abovee, the usual example are _middleboxes_ -- hardware that perform all kinds of shenanigans on unsuspecting TCP/IP packets.
+Instead of the IP "Protocol" field in routers that I used in the example above, the usual examples are _middleboxes_ -- hardware that perform all kinds of shenanigans on unsuspecting TCP/IP packets.
 The reason why these boxes _can_ work is because of the violations of the two important design principles.
 The example from the wikipedia page, on how version negotiation in TLS1.3 was
 [preventing it from getting deployed](https://blog.cloudflare.com/why-tls-1-3-isnt-in-browsers-yet/), is telling.

-But it happens deeper in the network stack as well.
+But it happens deeper down the network stack as well.
 When we were working on
 [the IRATI prototype](https://irati.eu/),
 we wanted to run RINA over Ethernet.
 The obvious thing to do is to use